 The standard workweek for the City shall be Sunday 12:01 AM to the following Sunday 12:00 AM which aligns with the City's declared Fair Labor Standards Act (FLSA) work period.
-Specific employee work schedules, hours and days of work may vary, however, all full-time employees shall be hired to work one of the following number of hours in the standard workweek:
+Specific employee work schedules, hours and days of work may vary, however, all full-time employees shall be hired to work thirty-six (36) hours in a standard workweek.